FbLolly/jGraph/README.md

 TO ADD A POINT PRESS 'P'
 '-' and '.' will NOT work

-If you with to start the graph from scratch or change the starting graph simply change the the contents of files/toLoad.txt. if the file is non existant the program will start
+If you wish to start the graph from scratch or change the starting graph simply change the the contents of files/toLoad.txt. if the file is non existant the program will start